**Caution this page may contain images of persons now deceased**

 lacking evidence of specific tool grinding sites where grooves show

-boomerangs to shields.
+Wet season use.
 Most likely nothing to do with food at all.
+Men and

 (The following is an abridged version of a paper about starchy residues on